boyone/tdd-summit/TennisLegacy.md

     git clone git@github.com:<username>/tennis-legacy15.git
     ```

-12. Open project with your IDE, then continuous implement.
+12. Open project with your IDE, then continuous implement(30 minutes).

-13. Commit the files that you've staged in your local repository.
+13. Stage your changes

     ```sh
+    git add <changed files>
+    ```

+14. Commit the files that you've staged in your local repository.

+    ```sh
     git commit -m "Your commit message"
     ```

-14. Push the changes in your local repository to GitHub.
+15. Push the changes in your local repository to GitHub.

     ```sh
     git push
     ```

-15. Go back to your original project
+16. Go back to your original project

     e.g. โอม